The entire book appears at this link with chapters added after appearing online:

 nothing in particular has changed.

 Then again, no one is throwing bottles at them… yet.
-So,

-the New Neanderthals are ahead of last year’s pace.
+The New Neanderthals are ahead of last year’s pace.

 Shit, have another hit.
 Noisemakers and officially ignorant